peytonrb/VaultStudios-DuckDetective/README.md

-# Vault Studios: Duck Detective
+# Vault Studios: Sherlock Honk
 3D Unity game using modular design and NavMesh.
 Includes C# scripts, custom audio and graphics for cohesive game experience.

 To access the Unity C# scripts, go into Assets -> Scripts to see each asset controller.
 The original 3D models are in Assets -> Models along with our original background theme and menu.